|

 The establishment of models for regional comprehensive

-development and prediction The general structure of the analysis
+The general structure of the analysis

 system based on GIS is shown in figure 1.